shrutikochhar/shrutikochhar.github.io/_pages/cv.md

 Work experience
 ======
 * ## Machine Learning Engineer, <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a> <span style="color:#2C4381">(Feb 2023 - May 2023)</span>
-  * Integrated molecular dynamics based conformation search with deep learning based protein design for protein affinity maturation
+  * Integrated molecular dynamics based conformation search with deep learning based protein design for protein affinity maturation.
+The designed protein sequences achieved SOTA success rate when tested in the lab.
+Gandeeva will use this platform for their future protein affinity maturation campaigns
-  * Fused two proteins to create a synthetic construct for imaging amenability
+  * Fused two proteins to create synthetic constructs for Cryo-EM imaging amenability.
+1/3 designed constructs showed desired properties when tested in the lab
-  * Implemented and tested sota interface scoring tools to drive in-house ppi prediction, aiding in target discovery
+  * Tested SOTA interface scoring tools from CASP15 to drive in-house ppi prediction, which will significantly improve Gandeeva’s target discovery efforts
+  * Tested proof-of-concept target-potential binding partner interface recovery by using protein design to suggest favourable mutations on the potential binding partner.
+This will help Gandeeva recover weak but therapeutically relevant interfaces
-  * Investigated pocket-specific small molecule generative design methods and usability of chemical language models for goal directed molecule generation.
+  * Investigated pocket-specific small molecule generative design methods and usability of chemical language models for goal directed molecule generation
+  * Provided initial ideation for AlphaFold based detection of intrinsically disordered protein regions
+  * Provided critical feedback on the in-house active learning+molecular docking workflow for virtual screening
   * **Manager**: Abhishek Mukhopadhyay

 * ## Ph.D.
 Candidate, The University of British Columbia <span style="color:#2C4381">(Jan 2019 - Feb 2023)</span>